vveisard/blue-ball/WORK.md

 - I can use input to move along a box collider using Rapier

 using camera rotation is out of scope

+## TODO add a physics mesh

+Might be fun to import Green Hill zone from Sonic Adventure 2?